avl/savefile/README.md

 # WARNING

+THIS IS STILL UNDOCUMENTED AND PROBABLY IMPOSSIBLE TO LEARN UNTIL IT IS!

 This software is very young and possibly NOT ready for use yet :-) .
 You have been warned.
 If you're looking for a high quality serialization library for rust, you should probably look at serde instead: